Stade Émile Mayrisch

 Stade Émile Mayrisch is a football and athletics stadium, in Esch-sur-Alzette, in south-western Luxembourg.
-The stadium has a capacity of 7,826.
+The stadium has a capacity of 1,632.
+Original capacity before stadium became all-seater was 3,826.
 It is named after Luxembourgian industrialist and steel industry trail-blazer Émile Mayrisch.
 It is currently the home stadium of the football club CS Fola Esch and the athletics club CA Fola Esch.